PyFilesystem3/pyfilesystem3/docs/source/extension.rst

 For visibility in PyPi, we recommend that your package be prefixed with ``fs-``.
-For instance if you have implemented an ``AwesomeFS`` PyFilesystem class, your packaged could be be named ``fs-awesome`` or ``fs-awesomefs``.
+For instance if you have implemented an ``AwesomeFS`` PyFilesystem3 class, your packaged could be be named ``fs-awesome`` or ``fs-awesomefs``.